-The second event is when Uddalaka’s distinguished disciple Yājñavalkya, in the Bṛhadāraṇyaka Upaniṣad, lays out a simple algorithmic rule to get to ‘That’.
+A turning point in the evolution of Shūnyam occurs when Uddalaka’s distinguished disciple Yājñavalkya, in the Bṛhadāraṇyaka Upaniṣad, lays out a simple algorithmic rule to get to ‘That’.
+As is uniformly true of all radically revealing insights it was ridiculously simple to lay-out.
 The formula is: ‘It is not this!
 It is not this!’
 [Neti, Neti].

 The exact word used is Ātman, a term synonymous with ‘That’ in the verses and related to the English word ‘Animate’: to come alive, [the Latin Anima Mundi]. Ātman is simply ‘That which animates Life’.

 What is ‘It’?
 And why is the Rule repeated twice?
 The common interpretation is that this was a sweeping rejection of ‘World as Object’ and a relapse to an ‘Inner Self’ in line with the terminus of the Chandogya Upanishad.
 An emphatic repetition of the Rule in a linear sealing of the formula.

 The Rule is not the revelation: ‘I am not this potted plant’.
 The Rule is about the claimant, the speaker with the revelation: ‘I am not this potted plant’.

 The ‘It’ refers to the Subject making the claim.
 The rule properly interpreted is a self-scuttling circular loop.
 ‘The Backward Step’ designed to scuttle the presumed Subject and not a forward sweep for locating a new Object [such as an imagined ‘That’].

 Used as linear unfolding Yājñavalkya’s Rule has no natural convergence and will enter into an insidious spin.
 No amount of negating will lead to convergence unless the negating finally turns in on itself.
 And the reel will spin forever if you don’t at some point see that you are part of the movie.